tari-project/tari/docs/src/reviewing_guide.md

 cause an out of memory exception.
 If a length is received from an untrusted source, it should be checked against a maximum before allocating memory.
 In these cases, it's often best to return an error so that the offending sender can be banned
    1. E.g. `let length = read_u64(stream); let mut buf = vec![0u8; length];` should be replaced with `let mut buf = vec![0u8; min(length, MAX_LENGTH)];`
+1. Malleability bugs - blockchain data should never change.
+Check that all relevant data is included in hash or signature challenges.
+1. Cause of forks: Blockchain data used in hashes and signature challenges should have a single valid byte representation.

 ### Comparing to Diagrams
 When reviewing a pull request, it is important to understand the context of the change.
 Arguably the easiest way to